 MRI is now commonly used as the primary diagnostic tool in many neurological disorders.

-MRI is a way to see the brain, spinal cord, parts of the nervous system, and other parts of the body.
-MRI has revolutionized the practice of neurology, because this technique can show “lesions,” or abnormal tissue, in a way never before possible.
+MRI is a way to see the brain, spinal cord, nerves, and other soft tissues of the body, as well as the arteries and veins.
+MRI has revolutionized the practice of neurology, because this technique can show “lesions,” or abnormal tissue, in a way never before possible, as in Multiple Sclerosis.

 With MRI, neurologists don’t have to “guess” anymore at the location of abnormalities, such as brain tumors, herniated discs, or multiple sclerosis plaques, because the MRI can demonstrate them with such accuracy.

-The Imaging Center at Consultants in Neurology is equipped with a large bore magnet, capable of scanning even claustrophobic and large patients in comfort.
+The Imaging Center at Consultants in Neurology is equipped with an open MRI, capable of scanning even claustrophobic and large patients in comfort, as well as digital X-Ray to evaluate the skeletal system, both with and without weight bearing, and Optical Coherence Tomography, to evaluate diseases of the eye.

 How MRI Works

-MRI produces images of the anatomy without the use of x-rays.
-The technique uses the physical properties of magnetic fields, radio waves and computers to generate images of the soft tissues within the body in any plane.
+MRI produces images of the soft tissue anatomy without the use of x-rays, but usually cannot be done under weight bearing conditions, and does not show nerve conduction and other “electrical” abnormalities, and thus must be coupled with Nerve Conduction/Electromyogram testing.
+MRI uses the physical properties of magnetic fields, radio waves and computers to generate images of the soft tissues within the body in any plane.
 Various tissue characteristics are revealed through this process and translated into different contrast levels on the image.
+The technique can also look at blood flow in the arteries and veins.
+If MRI contrast (different from the iodinated contrast used in CT and X-Ray) needs to be used, that contrast can examine blood-brain barrier breakdown, as is found in “active” MS and tumors.

-The procedure typically lasts from 30 to 60 minutes, depending on the type of information required by the ordering physician.
+The MRI procedure typically lasts from 30 to 60 minutes, depending on the type of information required by the ordering physician.
 The patient easily can be seen by the technologist at all times, and can talk with the technologist during the exam.
 In certain instances, a contrast agent may be administered to enhance the study.
 No special preparation is required prior to an MR exam.
+Music and other available stations help make the experience a pleasant one for patients, and pleasing “aromas” can be effective in a quieting effect.

 Because of the potential harmful effects associated with the interaction of a magnetic field and metal objects previously inserted into the body, a patient should check with his or her physician or MRI technologist if any brain, ear, eye or other surgeries have been performed prior to the exam, or if any of the following are present: